-At Seaside we believe that all children should leave us with a coherent understanding of the world’s past which they are curious to develop throughout their future.
+At New Horizons Seaside Primary, we believe that all children should leave us with a coherent understanding of the world’s past which they are curious to develop throughout their future.
 We aim to provide a range of historical experiences and resources to give learning a context, ensuring children recognise the value of history in the modern day.

 Throughout their time at Seaside, children are encouraged to be curious and open-minded towards history, developing an understanding of changes over time, the complexity of people’s lives and relationships between different groups.
 Trips, resources, the local area and technology are used collectively to support children in developing understanding and perspective.

 EYFS: Children begin to think about their own personal history by sharing their memories, thinking about their future and making comparisons with each other.

 KS1: Children begin to explore key historical events and periods through visits, historical resources and following lines of enquiry.
 Teachers provide children with the opportunity to raise their own questions and support them with finding answers through the use of various sources.

 KS2: Children continue to develop a chronologically secure understanding of both local and world history, drawing connections and identifying trends over time.
 Children use opportunities within the local community such as museums, individuals and libraries to follow their own lines of enquiry and consolidate their understanding.

 Children leave Seaside with a chronologically secure understanding of the world’s past and recognise the importance of history in modern life.
 They are curious to extend their knowledge further and know how our understanding of the past is constructed.
 Children are able to learn key lessons from the past and can take this learning and understanding forward to enhance their future.
 The skills which they have gained are transferable across a full range of subjects and curricular areas and will support them in their future learning.